What Is Career Growth and How Does It Benefit Your Organization?

 Encouraging employees to take initiative

 In addition to providing career growth opportunities, consider encouraging your employees to take the initiative to find opportunities on their own.
 Talk to them about their goals and encourage them to do what it takes to achieve them.
 Ask them what they want, what skills they want to improve, or where they would like to be in five or 10 years.
 Ask how you can help or if the company can do something to make it easier for them to meet their goals.
 Make suggestions when the opportunity arises.
-Consider hiring speakers or holding company events that can encourage and motivate employees to take control of their career trajectory and work hard toward the next step of their plan.
+Consider hiring speakers or hosting company events to encourage and motivate employees to take control of their career trajectories and work hard toward the next step in their plans.

 Let's talk about making talent your advantage